 Your educational background is essential information for your Canadian immigration application.
-For this reason, you need to get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organisations to prove that they meet Canadian standards.
+For this reason, you need to get all of your certificates, degrees, diplomas, licenses, and qualifications verified by accredited organizations to prove that they meet Canadian standards.
 Remember, this is only for qualifications you received from outside of Canada, so if you graduated from a Canadian institution, you do not need to have those documents verified.

 You can get your Educational Credential Assessment (ECA) done here: